emprax/Xtender/README.md

   Now it would be quite difficult to apply rules directly on the composite structure, so the visitor pattern would be an obvious choice to achieve accessibility.
 Now with multiple schools being attached at different times and schools that are already registered having differentiating demands in their structures could be problematic to maintain with a simple visitor.
 That has to do with a lot of changes that have to be applied, while this could also bring a lot of new problems.
 So a nice solution would be to use the Xtender library to solve those problems as well.

-- The health-insurance system would take quite a similar approach as the school-system.
+- The health-insurance system would take quite a similar approach as that of the school-system.
 Now instead of school-layouts this would be the something like the layout of different policies or customizable declarations/contracts in regards to treatments for patients that can be more fine-grained and flexible.
-Consider for moment that those structures would be quite extensive as multiple hundreds of different combinations are possible.
-So again to apply rules, operations, validations or whatever to the structure, it would be quite useful to apply the Xtender library for this specific use-case.
+Consider for a moment that those structures would be quite extensive as multiple hundreds of different combinations are possible.
+So again to apply rules, operations, validations or whatever to the structure, it would be quite useful to apply the Xtender library for this specific use-case and extend functionalities such as new or changing policies.